The spoiler rules for RWBY itself apply, even on Chibi pages. Please do not trope episodes of RWBY until public release.

 - Drill Sergeant Nasty: Her warm-up exhausted Team RWBY, and her actual workout left her team in casts.

-- G-Rated Drug: She has acid trips every time she drinks coffee; they're so strong, she slices through the fourth wall and experiences visions of the real world.
+- G-Rated Drug: She has acid trips every time she drinks coffee; they're so strong that she slices through the fourth wall and experiences visions of the real world.

 - Gasshole: After eating a whole cake in one bite, Nora gets rid of her Balloon Belly just through belching.

 - Never Mess with Granny: Her grandmother is "scary strong".